What would you like to know more about?

 Optional URL Parameter

-If you have multiple mission trip applications going on, you can use a URL parameter instead of the Pledge Campaign ID attribute.
+If you have multiple mission trip applications going on, you can use a URL parameter instead of the pledge campaign ID attribute.
 So you would add the widget to your website without the pledgecampaignid attribute, then use the parameter of the same name in the URL that you send to applicants.

-• Pledge Campaign ID: Determines the mission trip that displays in My Mission Trips when you send the link.
+This determines the mission trip that displays in My Mission Trips when you send the link.

 • Parameter: pledgecampaignid